Jean-Paul Rodrigue (2013), New York:

 where it is possible to manage large scale production and consumption.

-- Industrial linkages.
+- Production networks.
 In the past, the majority of relationships

 between elements of the production system took place between autonomous

 entities, which tended to be smaller in size.
 As such, those